xsolla/BLUI/README.md

 ### BluTickActor

+Since 4.0.0 - This actor is no longer needed.
+Ticking happens internally.

 Instead of ticking in your level bp, I prefer to use a simple actor to do the ticking.
 Other convenience blueprints may spawn this as necessary so if you use those, you don't ever need to use this directly.

 ## Demo Project